 She is the Programme Lead for PgDip Mental Health Nursing (year 2) and module leader for BSC and PgDip Mental Health Nursing.

 Katja is a Professional Academic and Registered Mental Health Nurse and was trained at Middlesex University/Barnet, Enfield and Haringey Mental Health Trust (PgDip Mental Health Nursing).
-She is still practicing with a London Mental Health Trust.

 She is a Fellow of the Higher Education Academy.

 Katja is a member of the Restraint Reduction Network.
 Her interests are in reducing restrictive practices in nursing and to make a difference in peoples` lives.
 As a professional and an individual she believes in sharing learning, developing quality standards and practical tools that support the reduction of restrictive practices.
 That all involves service users being part of the dissemination of teaching and learning.

 There is growing recognition among professional bodies and government departments that whilst the use of any kind of restraint may on rare occasions be necessary to keep people safe, it is also traumatic and must be minimised in therapeutic settings.

 There is a clear need for cross sector collaboration to improve support for people in vulnerable situations, and ensure peoples` human rights are respected and protected and are not subject to coercive or unnecessary restrictive practices (Restraint Reduction Network).

 After graduation in 2000 (Free University of Berlin) Katja had work placements at Imperial College of Science, Technology and Medicine, Department of Epidemiology and Public Health, London and Brunel University, Centre for the Study of Health, Sickness and Disablement, Middlesex.
 In 2002, her Master`s degree was transfered to a doctoral candidate at the University of East London.